(This article was originally published on the 10th September 2017 and updated on the 17th March 2021).

 2. Application via loan platform/financial agency

-It has been common for potential borrowers to use a loan platform or loan agency to find and apply for a loan most suit them, as in many times, borrowers may not know what loans out there that are suitable and he/she can qualify for.
-These platform or agencies act as a ‘bridge’ to other financial institutions or lenders.
+It has been common for potential borrowers to use a loan platform or loan agency to find and apply for a loan most suit them, as in many times, borrowers may not know what loans out there are suitable and he/she can qualify for.
+These platforms or agencies act as a ‘bridge’ to other financial institutions or lenders.

 A proper and legitimate loan platform will NEVER ASK you to pay for anything.
-Direct Lending is a bank and koperasi loan platform for government servant, our service is 100% free.
-We receive our income from bank and koperasi directly once the loan is approved, aligning our interest with borrower also.
+Direct Lending is a bank and koperasi loan platform for government servants, our service is 100% free.
+We receive our income from bank and koperasi directly once the loan is approved, aligning our interest with the borrower also.

 So, please do check if the platform or agency is asking for any fee before engaging them.
 Also, you can check out their customer review before engaging them.
-With social media and internet, it is easy to find out customer’s feedback on them.
+With social media and the internet, it is easy to find out customer’s feedback on them.